MSLNZ/msl-network/docs/json_formats.rst

 .. code-block:: console

     {
-      'error': false
+      "error": false
-      'result': object (the reply from the Service) 'requester': string (the address of the device that made the request) 'uuid': string (the universally unique identifier of the request) }
+      "result": object (the reply from the Service) "requester": string (the address of the device that made the request) "uuid": string (the universally unique identifier of the request) }

 .. _JSON: https://www.json.org/